jakewins/neo4j-pdo/README.md

 Neo4jPDO uses Composer, please checkout the [composer website](http://www.getcomposer.org) for more information.

+To use Neo4j/PDO in your project, simply add it as a composer dependency:

+    "require": {
+        "neo4j/pdo": "dev-master"
+    }

 ## Minimum Viable Snippet

     // Include dependencies installed with composer